 Finding A UK Sponsor / Finding A Ukrainian To Sponsor

-Hosts are also able to register with various organisations or join relevant Facebook groups if they are looking to sponsor someone.
+People are also able to register with various organisations or join relevant Facebook groups if they are looking to sponsor someone.
 There are still many refugees looking to get to a safe haven such as the UK, so don’t assume it’s too late to be a sponsor.

 Here are some Government statistics showing how many visas have been granted in total across England, Wales, Scotland and Northern Ireland, as well as by each local council.
 It is updated every week.

-Registering as a host on Government portals
+Registering as a sponsor or host on Government portals

 Although the Government provides a portal for potential hosts to register their interest, note that this does not result in a refugee being found for you from Ukraine*.
 We found a number of people had this misconception and spent several weeks after registering waiting to be contacted by the Government before realising this.

-It’s up to you as a would-be host to start the process of finding a specific person(s) via your contacts, social media groups or host / guest matching sites, and then apply for a visa together.
+It’s up to you as a would-be sponsor to start the process of finding a specific person(s) via your contacts, social media groups or host / guest matching sites, and then apply for a visa together.
 The Government does not find you anyone, nor apply for their visa.
 YOU have to do this.
 Ukrainians cannot enter the UK without a visa.

 The good news, however, is that it is very easy to find someone to sponsor, and many organisations or well-managed Facebook groups will have people that can help with the matching and visa application process.
 We have listed some of these on this webpage.